foxglove plant

 How to Grow Foxglove Flowers

-Growing foxglove flowers is a straightforward process.
-Foxglove plants need well-drained soil that will allow them to eliminate the excess water.
+Growing foxgloves is a straightforward process.
+Foxglove plants need well drained soil that will allow them to eliminate the excess water.

 Either way, the new plants or seedlings should be cut and placed within a space that has—at least—20 inches of separation within two plants; otherwise, they will grow close to one another, and this could hinder their development.